Last Updated: March 6, 2023

 9. Travel Man with Richard Ayoade

-Another long-running comedy travel show from the UK, Travel Man is very short episodes focused on 48 hours in various cities, mainly in Europe.
+Another long-running comedy travel show from the UK, Travel Man is very short episode focused on 48 hours in various cities, mainly in Europe.
 Of course, now that he is on about his 10th season, he has started to venture a little further afield.
-One of the best things about the show for me, apart from his sarcasm, is the wacky things he (or his team) finds in every location.
+Apart from his sarcasm, one of the best things about the show for me is the wacky things he (or his team) finds in every location.
 Not your run-of-the-mill tourist attractions.

 There are various seasons up for grabs on Amazon.